dorjeduck/mostring/README.md

 Alice:
 (Size: 6+1, Capacity: 7)

+Alice:
-Alice: If I had
+If I had
 (Size: 15+1, Capacity: 28)

+Alice:
-Alice: If I had a world on my own
+If I had a world on my own
-(Size: 33+1, Capacity: 34)
+(Size: 33+1, Capacity: 56)

+Alice:
+If I had a world on my own,
+everything
+(Size: 45+1, Capacity: 56)

+Alice:
-Alice: If I had a world on my own, everything would be nonsense.
+If I had a world on my own,
+everything would be nonsense.
-(Size: 64+1, Capacity: 68)
+(Size: 64+1, Capacity: 112)

+Alice:
-Alice: If I had a world on my own, everything would be nonsense.
+If I had a world on my own,
+everything would be nonsense.
 (Size: 64+1, Capacity: 65)

+Alice:
+If I had a world on my own,
+everything would be nonsense.
+Nothing would be what it is
+(Size: 92+1, Capacity: 130)

+Alice:
+If I had a world on my own,
+everything would be nonsense.
+Nothing would be what it is
+because everything would be what it isn't.
+(Size: 135+1, Capacity: 136)
 ```